trust-mfn-berlin/animals-as-objects/vault/netlify/about_en.md

 #### Tahani Nadim

 Tahani Nadim heads the project “Animals as Objects” together with Ina Heumann and also co-heads the department Humanities of Nature at the Museum für Naturkunde Berlin.
-She is a junior professor for socio- cultural anthropology at the Institute for European Ethnology at Humboldt University Berlin, where she is also a member of the Centre for Anthropological Research on Museums and Heritage (CARMAH).
+She is a junior professor for socio-cultural anthropology at the Institute for European Ethnology at Humboldt University Berlin, where she is also a member of the Centre for Anthropological Research on Museums and Heritage (CARMAH).
 Her research focuses on data politics, the datafication of nature and the political and social contexts and consequences of collection digitization.

 #### Sebastian Riedel